pikarpov-LANL/Sapsan/docs/joss/paper.md

 different physical regime that is far from the idealistic MHD turbulence case from before.
 Here we are dealing with dynamically changing statistics and evolution of the turbulence that is not necessarily isotropic.
 Turbulence can behave drastically differently depending on the evolutionary stage; hence, a more sophisticated model is required.
 With ``Sapsan``, we have tested a 3D CNN (Convolutional Neural Network) model in an attempt to predict a turbulent velocity stress tensor in a realistic Core-Collapse Supernova (CCSN) case.
 Figure 3 presents results of the following:

 * __Train features:__ velocity (*u*), magnetic field (*B*), and their respective derivatives at timestep = 500 (halfway of the total simulation).
-All quantities have been filtered to remove small-scale perturbations, mimicking the lower fidelity of a non-DNS simulation.
+All quantities have been filtered down to 15 fourier modes to remove small-scale perturbations, mimicking the lower fidelity of a non-DNS simulation.
 * __Model Input:__ low fidelity velocity (*u*), magnetic field (*B*), and their respective derivatives at a set timestep in the future.
 * __Model Output:__ velocity stress tensor ($\tau$) at the matching timestep in the future, which effectively represents the difference between large and small scale structures of the system.